 Green Lane is well served in terms of erosion measurement.
 Two essentially separate sources are described here, and another noted.

 1. In 1952, Hartmut Valentin conducted what may be regarded as the first detailed survey of cliff recession.
 Observations were taken at approximately 200-metre intervals along the entire coast.
 From the measurements, calculations were made of land loss caused by a hundred years of erosion between 1852 and 1952.
 One of the observation points was opposite Green Lane.

 The results of the survey were originally published in a journal in 1954 and again in 1971, as one of a collection of papers presented in textbook form.
 Valentin estimated an average annual recession rate of 1.65 metres for the relevant cliff.

-2. Traversing the Green Lane site about 85 metres in from Mill Lane is erosion monitoring profile no. 25.
+2. Traversing the Green Lane site about 85 metres in from Mill Lane (formerly Mill Road) is erosion monitoring profile number 25.

 Calculation of cliff loss from maps has limitations but averages taken over periods of time may be considered as close as is likely to be achieved, certainly in the historical context.
 Overall, an annual average for the 122 years covered by the table would be 1.77 metres.

 3. The Royal Commission on Coast Erosion 1907 includes information supplied by Mr E R Matthews, Borough Surveyor at Bridlington.
 A table entry records the Ulrome to Skipsea section, 1.5 miles (2.41 kilometres) in length, as losing 2 yards (1.83 metres) per annum.

 Bungalows situated at or near the monitoring profile share a common building line.
 By reckoning, in 1985 the cliff line would have been 57 metres, or 187 feet, from the front of the homes across gardens stretching 25 to 30 metres (Green Lane had a slight curve), a surfaced roadway, and an area of green.